Slavery on salt farms in Sinan County: Victims who did not receive compensation

 40 of the 63 victims who rescued in 2014, were returned to the salt farms on their own or by the will of others.
 Although they managed to find freedom, most of them returned to the salt fields because they had been exploited for so long, had no family to welcome them, and had difficulty finding new jobs.
 They are still suffering from high-intensity work of more than 12 hours a day and no holidays, with wages below the minimum wage.
-The total amount of wages received by the victims for 20 years was 15 million won.
-It is not 15 million won per year, but 15 million won for 20 years, which is equivalent to 750,000 won per year, 62,500 won per month, 2,084 won per day, and 130 won per hour.
+The total amount of wages received by the victims was 15 million won for 20 years, an average of 130 won per hour.
 The Provincial Government of South Jeolla Province promised to provide support such as education to help victims find jobs to response for such incidents, but it was not implemented.

 In November 2015, the victims filed a lawsuit against the state for damages, and said that "police at the police station essentially neglected the matter and helped the perpetrators by catching the escaped victims and returning them to the perpetrators."
 Regarding this, the central government, Sinan County, and Wando County claimed that the victims were responsible for the incident, saying, "If the victims do not actively report, it will be difficult to detect them."
 However, the victims did report or attempt to escape, and since the civilians and public officials in the area were all on the same side, they ignored the reports and caught and sent back the escapees, so the government, Sinan County, and Wando County's claims are being criticised.